workspacer/workspacer/docs/content/config.md

 Workspacer is configured with the C# programming language.
 The expressiveness of C# allows you to be hyper-specific in terms of describing your desired behavior.
 This configuration documentation assumes that you have already created the example config in the correct folder, if you haven't, check the [quick-start guide](/quickstart).

-## I don't know C#, or how to program, should I use workspacer?
+## I don't know C#, or how to code, should I use workspacer?

 Workspacer is intended to be on the extreme end of the power user spectrum.
-You can use workspacer without knowing how to program, but extreme configuration will be challenging if you need to deviate outside of the examples and configurations of other users.
+You can use workspacer without knowing how to code, but advanced configuration will be challenging if you need to deviate outside of the examples and configurations of other users.

 ## How do I define custom workspaces?